sungsoo-ahn/2025/_posts/2025-04-28-rethinking-llm-simulation.md

 Note: please use the table of contents as defined in the front matter rather than the traditional markdown styling.

 ## Introduction
 With the approximate human knowledge, large language models have revolutionized the way of simulations of social and psychological phenomena <d-cite key="Park2023GenerativeAgents"></d-cite> and <d-cite key="gao2023s"></d-cite>.
 By processing and generating human-like language, LLMs offer unprecedented opportunities to model complex interactions and behaviors that were previously challenging to simulate.
-This capability opens doors to exploring societal trends, market dynamics, and individual psychological states through a new lens <d-cite key="mu2023learning"></d-cite>.
+This capability opens doors to exploring societal trends, market dynamics, and individual psychological states through a new lens.

 However, there lacks studies about to **<span style="color:blue">whether LLM simulation can truly reflect the real-world human behaviors</span>**
 .
 Firstly, some recent studies<d-cite key="wang2023not"></d-cite> and <d-cite key="wang2024new"></d-cite> show that the inner knowledge of LLMs show **strong cultural bias**, **decision preference** <d-cite key="huang2024far"></d-cite>, **prior psychological character**<d-cite key="pan2023llms"></d-cite>.
 Second, the current training datasets of LLMs **lack personal inner psychological states, thoughts and life experiences**.
 LLM may reflect the common cognition of all humans instead of individual persons.
 Third, unlike humans who make decisions and act based on motivations from the living, emotions and achievements <d-cite key="felin2024theory"></d-cite>, LLMs **lack intrinsic motivations, emotions, and consciousness**.
 They operate based on resultant patterns in training data, not from lived experiences.
 These fundamental differences motivate rethinking how we use LLMs for simulation purposes and to critically assess their ability to replicate the depth and complexity of human society.